 Organisational and administration skills

-A non-judgemental attitude
+A non-judgmental attitude

 Knowledge of social sciences

-Effective verbal and written communication abilities.
+Practical verbal and written communication abilities

-5. Where do Social Workers work?
+5. Where Do Social Workers Work?

 Social workers engage in policy analysis, legislative advocacy, and community organisation, fighting to end the injustices and inequalities they see in their communities.